splunk/observability-workshop/content/en/other/hpa/1-deploy-otel.md

 To use SSH, open a terminal on your system and type `ssh ubuntu@x.x.x.x` (replacing x.x.x.x with the IP address assigned to you).
 The password for this workshop is also provided in the sheet.

 {{% notice title="Note" style="info" %}}
-Your workshop instance has been pre-configured with the correct `ACCESS_TOKEN` and `REALM` for this workshop.
+Your workshop instance has been pre-configured with the correct **Access Token** and **Realm** for this workshop.
 There is no need for you to configure these.
 {{% /notice %}}

 ## 3. Namespaces in Kubernetes

 Most of our customers will make use of some kind of private or public cloud service to run Kubernetes.
 They often choose to have only a few large Kubernetes clusters as it is easier to manage centrally.

 Namespaces are a way to organize these large Kubernetes clusters into virtual sub-clusters.
-This can be helpful when different teams or projects share a Kubernetes cluster as this will give them the easy ability to just see and work with their ls -lown stuff.
+This can be helpful when different teams or projects share a Kubernetes cluster as this will give them the easy ability to just see and work with their own resources.

 Any number of namespaces are supported within a cluster, each logically separated from others but with the ability to communicate with each other.
 Components are only **visible** when selecting a namespace or when adding the `--all-namespaces` flag to `kubectl` instead of allowing you to view just the components relevant to your project by selecting your namespace.

-Most customers will want to install the Splunk OpenTelemetry Collector in a separate namespace.
-This workshop will follow that practice.
+Most customers will want to install the Splunk OpenTelemetry Collector into a separate namespace.
+This workshop will follow that best practice.

 ## 4. Install Splunk OTel using Helm

 Install the OpenTelemetry Collector using the Splunk Helm chart.
 First, add the Splunk Helm chart repository and update.

 {{< tabs >}}
-{{% tab name="Helm Repo Add" %}}
+{{% tab name="helm repo add" %}}

 ```bash
 helm repo add splunk-otel-collector-chart https://signalfx.github.io/splunk-otel-collector-chart && helm repo update
 ```

 {{% /tab %}}
-{{% tab name="Helm Repo Add Output" %}}
+{{% tab name="helm repo add output" %}}

 ```text
 Using ACCESS_TOKEN={REDACTED}